jdmdigital/hat-tip/README.md

 ```js
 hattip_fire('I may be drunk, Miss, but in the morning I will be sober and <b>you will still be ugly.</b>');
 ```

+If a second notification is fired while the first is still on the screen, it'll automatically close, clean-up, and fire the new notification.

 ## Changlog